-Our Liferay Global Services team is ready to provide a deep analysis of your specific requirements, help you form a personalized upgrade plan and offer you inside knowledge on setting your company up for success with Liferay.
-Learn more about Liferay Digital Experience Platform and the consulting services available to you by contacting sales@liferay.com.
+Our Liferay Global Services team is ready to provide a deep analysis of your specific requirements, help you form a personalized upgrade plan and offer you our deep expertise to set your company up for success with Liferay.
+Learn more about Liferay Digital Experience Platform and our consulting services by contacting: sales@liferay.com.